Second tanker carrying Iranian fuel reaches Venezuelan waters -data

 PDVSA and Venezuela's oil ministry did not reply to requests for comment.

-Venezuela and Iran, both under U.S. sanctions crippling their oil industries, have strengthened collaboration this year by boosting bilateral trade that so far has included crude, condensates, fuel, refinery parts, gold and food.
+Venezuela and Iran, both under U.S. sanctions crippling their oil industries, have strengthened collaboration this year by boosting bilateral trade.

-The foreign ministries of both nations had a virtual meeting on Monday to discuss trade and a proposal by Venezuela's President Nicolas Maduro to form a coalition of countries affected by what they called "unilateral sanctions."

-The Iranian fuel is desperately needed in the South American country, where long lines of drivers are waiting for gasoline at service stations as domestic production at PDVSA's refineries remains insufficient to meet demand.

-Protests over the lack of gasoline and basic services such as water, power and cooking gas have also grown, according to non-governmental organizations in Venezuela.

-"If ships arrive from Iran or wherever, and even if gasoline is distributed, protests will continue in claim of other rights," Marco Ponce, director of an organization monitoring social conflict, told journalists on Tuesday.

-(Reporting by Marianna Parraga in Mexico City and Vivian Sequera in Caracas; Editing by Bernadette Baum)
+(Reporting by Marianna Parraga in Mexico City, Vivian Sequera in Caracas and Tibisay Romero in Valencia, Venezuela; Additional reporting and writing by Luc Cohen; Editing by Bernadette Baum and Cynthia Osterman)

 ((marianna.parraga@thomsonreuters.com; +5255 5282 7159; Reuters Messaging: marianna.parraga@thomsonreuters.com))